jeriyl/Aiqod/README.md

 - `test.csv`: Contains the test data for which predictions need to be made.
 - `sampleSubmission.csv`: Example of the expected output format for the test predictions.

-- `Aiqod_submission.csv`: Output file containing the predictions in the required format.
+- `Aiqod_submission.xlsx`: Output file containing the predictions in the required format.

 ## Requirements